Resources for Booking Cross-Border Rail Tickets in Europe

 If you are stuck, you can always request help at rail.cc, a wiki and forum page dedicated to rail travel worldwide.
 Support is available in multiple languages, and even the most obscure questions and issues can usually be resolved.
 A complete list of European night trains is also available.

-Good advises for trips with trains (and ideas of what is possible, nice maps and so on) is available with The Man in Seat Sixty-one, which is an updated and impressive site.
+Good advice for train journeys (and ideas of what is possible, nice maps and so on) is available from The Man in Seat Sixty-one, which is an impressive site that is constantly updated.